 Data has shown that just as many motorcycles died in accidents while wearing helmets as those who chose not to, but the use of a helmet prevented two-thirds of victims from suffering severe brain injuries.
 This makes a strong case for the use of helmets, even as most states still do not require their use.
-Regardless of whether you use a helmet or not, however, it is important to be aware of the fact that motorcyclists are 26 times more likely to suffer fatal injuries in accidents than any other motorist.
+Regardless of whether you use a helmet or not, however, it is essential to be aware of the fact that motorcyclists are 26 times more likely to suffer fatal injuries in accidents than any other motorist.

 Types of Injuries Sustained By Illinois Motorcyclists in Accidents

 The speed and force of being struck by another vehicle can cause motorcyclists to suffer grave injuries as can the loss of control of their bikes.
 The initial impact can result in injuries when a limb is caught between two objects, and then additional injuries may occur when the motorcyclist hits the ground.
 He or she may also be dragged along the pavement and suffer further injuries from contact with the pavement.
 Common motorcycle injuries include the following.

 - Multiple fractures and crushed bones.
 Compound fractures are common in motorcycle accidents due to the force exerted on the victim and exposure to his or her surroundings.

 - Deep lacerations and mutilation.
 Glass, metal parts, road debris, and other objects can slice, puncture or scrape the victim.
 While every effort is customarily made to save affected limbs, the injuries may be too severe to forgo amputation and infections become a concern as well, facilitating the need to remove the extremity to save the patient's life.